Book Review – Bachelor Mine

 “I have always wished I could live in the 19th and 21st centuries simultaneously,” Bennett said.
 “And in Ouray, you can.”

 Formerly a resident of Ouray County, Colorado, Jane Bennet Wright now lives in Cambra, Australia.
 She is a professional storyteller and musician as well as an author.
-Her repitoire includes Cowboys, Rodeo & Ranch Life, Indians & Native American History, Mining Legend & Lore, and Romantic Tales & Ghost Stores.
+Her repertoire includes Cowboys, Rodeo & Ranch Life, Indians & Native American History, Mining Legend & Lore, and Romantic Tales & Ghost Stories.
 She is available to speak with groups and organizations of all kinds.
-To schedule a storytelling event, or for more information, please contact our editor.